top of page

 FINAL CONFERENCE

-After more than three years, the MultiMind project is coming to an end.
-We are delighted to announce that for this occasion we are organizing the final project conference to present the main findings of the project.
+After more than three years, the MultiMind project come to an end.
+For this occasion we organised the final project conference to present the main findings of the project.

-The conference will take place from 27-29 June 2022 in a hybrid format in Konstanz, Germany.
+The conference took place from 27-29 June 2022 in a hybrid format in Konstanz, Germany.

 The conference consists of two parts, one for non-academic stakeholders on the 27th June and one for academic audiences on the 28th and 29th June.
-On the 1st day we will present the policy reports for speech and language therapists, psychiatrists, and teachers.
-On the 2nd and 3rd day, the 15 MultiMind early-stage researchers will present their most important results followed by a discussion on each day.
-The conference will be concluded with a round table on further directions on the 3rd day.
+On the 1st day the policy reports for speech and language therapists, psychiatrists, and teachers were presented.
+On the 2nd and 3rd day, the 15 MultiMind early-stage researchers presented their most important results followed by a discussion on each day.
+The conference was concluded with a round table on further directions on the 3rd day.

 The complete programme can be found below and downloaded here.